d2l-ai/d2l-zh/chapter_natural-language-processing/sentiment-analysis.md

 ## 参考文献

-[1] Maas, Andrew L., et al. “Learning word vectors for sentiment analysis.”
-Proceedings of the 49th annual meeting of the association for computational linguistics: Human language technologies-volume 1.
-Association for Computational Linguistics, 2011.
+[1] Maas, A. L., Daly, R. E., Pham, P. T., Huang, D., Ng, A. Y., & Potts, C. (2011, June).
+Learning word vectors for sentiment analysis.
+In Proceedings of the 49th annual meeting of the association for computational linguistics: Human language technologies-volume 1 (pp. 142-150).
+Association for Computational Linguistics.